-These Frozen Coconut Oil and Blueberry Dog Treats are a fresh way for your pup to cool off this Summer!
-Bonus: they are super healthy for them, too!
+These Frozen Blueberry Coconut Oil Dog Treats are a fresh way for your pup to cool off this Summer.
+Plus, you can learn some other uses of coconut oil for dogs!

 If you follow my blog, then you know how spoiled Hunter tends to be.
 He is our child with four paws and the delight in our day.
 So we treat him pretty well and often joke that his two other brothers in the litter don't have it as good as he does!
 But Hunter, being the Cairn Terrier that he is, is prone to sensitive, dry skin.
 Our vet recommended a grain-free diet, but I did some more research on what could help him further.
 Turns out, a potential solution was right in my kitchen!